-If you want the easiest transition possible then my suggestion would be to look at weaning off it at sometime between 6 and 9 months.
+If you want the easiest transition possible then my suggestion would be to look at weaning off the pacifier sometime between 6 and 9 months.
 If you do it at this age the transition will likely take about a week and then it’ll be like your baby never had one in the first place.
 After 9 months your baby is more likely to have developed an emotional attachment to it and weaning off of it becomes harder.

-For babies less than 1, weaning off of the pacifier cold turkey can potentially work well.
+For babies, less than 1, weaning off of the pacifier cold turkey can potentially work well.
 For them it being out of sight means it is more likely to be out of mind.
-In saying that, I weaned my 8 month old son off his pacifier when his reflux was better and he no longer required his reflux medication.
+In saying that, I weaned my 8-month-old son off his pacifier when his reflux was better and he no longer required his reflux medication.
 I started with getting rid of the pacifier during the day time for 2 days, then at nap times for 2 days and then finally bedtimes.
 Within a week it was done!

 If you have a toddler, you can look at replacing it with another soothing item like a lovie, blanket or teddy bear.
 You can even get him to choose what he’d like to replace it with.
-For a toddler who is over two years old it is best to talk to them about the impending disappearance of their pacifier and choose a day together that he will no longer use it.
+For a toddler who is over two years old, it is best to talk to them about the impending disappearance of their pacifier and choose a day together that he will no longer use it.
 Getting your toddler involved in the process is really important.

 Now that you have heard my take on pacifiers, what is yours?
 Do you have any suggestions on how you successfully got rid of the pacifier with your little one?

 If you need support with the process of getting rid of the pacifier and keeping your little one’s sleep on track, please feel free to contact me and we can have a sleep strategy session about it!
-Have you had a chance to join my free community where parents come together to discuss child sleep issues?
-Join here!